Dauphin County Bar Association Logo

 Mr. Quinn has conducted CLE presentations for Bar Associations, private law firms and professional organizations, as well as for CLE providers, on a variety of topics in the fields of Lawyer wellness and impairment in the legal profession.
 He is a nationally recognized educator and wellness advocate.

-Mike Yagercik
+Michael Yagercik

-Mike Yagercik Lawyers Concerned for Lawyers
+Michael Yagercik Lawyers Concerned for Lawyers

 Jesse Rhodeside